Our verdict

 Same old, great traction

-The outsole hasn’t changed much from the previous iteration, and according to the reviewers, this is a good thing.
+The outsole hasn’t changed much from the previous iteration, and this is a good thing.
 The rubber covers almost the entire surface and provides reliable traction in most conditions.
-As a runner quite simply said, “the outsole is great” and “it’s going to last you ages.”
+The outsole seems to be remarkably durable.

 As an entry-level Nike shoe, the focus is on durability, so we anticipated a high hardness measurement.
 However, we were blown away when we measured 92.8 HC hardness in the outsole.
 This number is the HIGHEST ever scored by a shoe in our lab, out of over 200 pairs.